3.D) How to Add Students (assign student logins) by importing a CSV file

 ***BE KIND.
 Your students have to enter the username, passcode and Account number every time they login to play.
 So be kind and make these short, easy to remember, and easy to type in.
 Initials or nickname for username, a short word or 4 digits for a passcode.

-***You can create and keep a copy of the file with the students’ names, but you can’t import it.
+You can create and keep a copy of the file and add the students’ names.
 Here’s how: